-Tesla Roadster (SpaceX Package)The Tesla Roadster is supposed to come out in 2022 or 2023 with over a 600 mile range and a 200kWh battery pack.
+Tesla Roadster (SpaceX Package)The Tesla Roadster is supposed to come out in 2023 with over a 600 mile range and a sub 9-second 1/4 mile time.
 There have been various rumors and hints of an optional "SpaceX Package" which will add cold-air gas thrusters to the vehicle.
 The car will have a composite overwrapped pressure vessel (COPV) onboard which will store compressed air.
 There will be various thrusters mounted around the car and some of those will face backwards.
 These rear-facing thrusters can be used to add extra thrust and overcome the frictional limits of tires.
 Our software is able to simulate the added acceleration from these thrusters and this how we calculate it:

 (Estimated Specific Impulse)